mmarquez76/maymarquez.com/src/pages/thank-you.md

 ---
-title: Thank you
+title: Message received.
 permalink: /thank-you/index.html
 ---
-Thanks for contacting me!
-I'll get back to you soon.
+Thanks for leaving me a message!
+I will respond to your email address as soon as possible.